mmistakes/made-mistakes-jekyll/src/_posts/articles/2010-06-25-iphone4-impressions.md

 ---
-title: "Impressions of iPhone 4 from a Long Time Palm User"
+title: "Impressions of iPhone 4 from a long time Palm user"
 excerpt: "The following are some of my experiences and observations transitioning from Palm to iOS after nearly 10 years of baggage."
 image:
   thumbnail: /assets/images/iphone4-impressions-340x340.jpg